cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

 ### Cleanse data

-You will use only some of the columns that you need for training.
+You will use only the columns that you need for training.
 You will hold those columns in another dataframe.

 ```python
 taxi_df = df[['vendorID','passengerCount','tripDistance','pickupLongitude','pickupLatitude','dropoffLongitude','dropoffLatitude','totalAmount']]